Disney Magical Moments is Orchard Road’s first branded Christmas Light-Up. The first-ever in the 35-year history of the

 This has a lot to do with the malls flanking Orchard Road.
 Most seemed to have left the “bulk” of the decoration job to Disney, and thus only placed up minimal decorations.

-Not to mention, none of these mall displays featured Disney characters or themes.
+Not to mention, none of these mall decorations featured Disney characters or themes.
 You don’t feel like you’re in a Disney world once you’re away from the roadside photo booths – this being a matter of steps.
-In other words, the “illusion” disappears quickly.
+In other words, the “illusion” quickly disappears.

 And as much as I hate to agree with them, there just isn’t a lot of Christmas spirit about, secular or religious.
 Mickey and friends, and the famous movies are all fine, but in essence, they don’t exactly represent Christmas.
-It’s just odd to see so few Santas, or elves, or any of the icons people would usually associate with Christmas.
+It’s just odd to see so few Santas, or elves, or any of the icons people typically associate with Christmas.

 But, this is supposedly the first of a three-year partnership.
 Perhaps the organisers need some experience before they get the hang of it.
 Hopefully, next year’s Orchard Road Christmas lights would be more festive.
-More Christmas-y.
+More Christmas-y too.